 2. I am an experienced rider, will this program meet my needs?

 Answer: Yes!
 The horsemanship and riding components of this program will be tailored to your initial level of experience.
-Our coach, Jim Greendyk, is an NRHA and ARHA professional reining trainer and competitor.
-If you already have experience, then you will be able to deepen your skill set in reining.
+If you already have experience, then you will be able to deepen your skill set.

 3. How will I manage taking a science 11 course (Environmental Science 11) as a part of this program if I'm in my grade 10 year?

-Answer: Science 10 is a graduation requirement, BUT can be taken in your grade 11 year, or concurrently with the Equestrian Program.
-Environmental Science 11 does not have any pre-requisites, and satisfies your science 11 grad requirement.
+Answer: Science 10 is a graduation requirement, BUT it can be taken anytime in your high school years.
+Environmental Science 11 does not have any pre-requisites, and it satisfies your science 11 grad requirement.

 4. Who is teaching the Equestrian Program?

-5. I have some physical challenges (wheelchair, limited mobility, intellectual challenges, etc.), can I apply?
+5. I have some physical challenges (wheelchair, limited mobility, intellectual challenges, balance issues, etc.), can I apply?

 Answer: At this time, we are not able to offer a therapeutic riding program to meet individualized physical/intellectual special needs.
 You must be physically and intellectually capable of riding a horse, on your own, under your own control, in order to be a part of this program at this time.